 The court's primary ADR procedure is private mediation.
 See Local Rule 72B.
-Thus, the parties are encouraged to arrange for private mediation if they believe it would be beneficial to involve a neutral party in their settlement negotiations.
-That being said, the parties do have the option of requesting a settlement conference, which would be conducted by a United States Magistrate Judge.
+In addition, Chief Judge Strand disfavors judicial involvement in the settlement process.
+Thus, the parties are encouraged to arrange for private mediation, if they believe it would be beneficial to involve a neutral party in their settlement negotiations.
+Having said all of this, the parties do have the option of requesting a settlement conference, which would be conducted by a United States Magistrate Judge.
 Barring extraordinary circumstances, the court will agree to conduct such a conference only if all parties agree to participate.
-To explore this opportunity, the parties should contact the chambers of the United States Magistrate Judge to whom the case has been referred or assigned.
+To explore this opportunity, the parties should contact the chambers of the United States Magistrate Judge to whom the case has been referred.
 If the court agrees to conduct a settlement conference, the requirements for participation will be described in the order scheduling the conference.